Full-Atom Peptide Design with Geometric Latent Diffusion: Introduction

 \section{Introduction}

 Peptides are short chains of amino acids and acts as vital mediators of many protein-protein interactions in human cells.
-Designing functional peptides has attracted increasing attention in biological research and therapeutics, since the highly-flexible conformation space of peptides allows brand new possibility to target binding sites that are previously undruggable with antibodies or small molecules~\citep{fosgerau2015peptide, lee2019comprehensive}.
-Diverging from antibody design which inserts Complementarity-Determining Regions (CDRs) into frameworks, and protein design which engineers stable secondary or tertiary structures, peptide design focuses on generating peptides that interact compactly with target proteins (\emph{i.e.}, receptors), since they mostly exhibit flexible conformations~\citep{grathwohl1976x} unless bound to receptors~\citep{vanhee2011computational}.
-Thus, the key of peptide design lands on capturing the geometry of protein-peptide complexes (see Figure~\ref{fig:task}).
+Designing functional peptides has attracted increasing attention in biological research and therapeutics, since the highly-flexible conformation space of peptides allows brand new possibility to target binding sites previously undruggable with antibodies or small molecules~\citep{fosgerau2015peptide, lee2019comprehensive}.
+The key of peptide design is to generate peptides that interact compactly with target proteins (see Figure~\ref{fig:intro}), since they mostly exhibit flexible conformations~\citep{grathwohl1976x} unless bound to these receptors~\citep{vanhee2011computational}.

 Conventional simulation or searching algorithms rely on frequent calculations of physical energy functions~\citep{bhardwaj2016accurate, cao2022design}, which are inefficient and prone to poor local optimum.
-Recent advances illuminate the remarkable success of exploiting geometric deep generative models, particularly the equivariant diffusion models~\citep{martinkus2023abdiffuser, yim2023se}, for antibody design~\citep{jin2021iterative, luo2022antigen, kong2023end} and protein design~\citep{watson2023novo, ingraham2023illuminating}.
-Inspired by these successes, a natural idea of peptide design is leveraging deep generative models as well, which, yet, is challenging in two aspects.
-From the dataset aspect, there still lacks a peptide dataset consisting of both sequences and structures for the training of deep models.
-Therefore, this paper first benchmarks the generative models in terms of diversity, consistency, and binding affinity on a dataset that is curated from Protein Data Bank (PDB)~\citep{berman2000protein} and the literature~\citep{tsaban2022harnessing}.
-Note that our goal and the constructed dataset here are different from previous works that solely focus on target-agnostic 1D sequences~\citep{muller2018recurrent}.
+Recent advances illuminate the remarkable success of exploiting geometric deep generative models, particularly the equivariant diffusion models~\citep{martinkus2023abdiffuser, yim2023se}, for molecule design~\citep{guan20223d, lin2024functional}, antibody design~\citep{jin2021iterative, luo2022antigen, kong2023end} and protein design~\citep{watson2023novo, ingraham2023illuminating}, as well as latent diffusion models further enhancing the performance~\citep{xu2023geometric, fu2024latent}.
+Inspired by these successes, a natural idea is leveraging diffusion models for peptide design as well, which, yet, is challenging in two aspects.
+From the dataset aspect, existing databases (PepBDB~\citep{wen2019pepbdb}, Propedia~\citep{martins2021propedia}) merely collect data from Protein Data Bank (PDB)~\citep{berman2000protein}, neither performing filters according to practical relevance~\citep{muttenthaler2021trends} and redundancy, nor providing an adequate split for evaluation.
+Therefore, this paper first curates a benchmark from PDB~\citep{berman2000protein} and the literature~\citep{tsaban2022harnessing}, and then systematically evaluates the generative models in terms of diversity, consistency, and binding affinity.